rssaranece94/angular_chatapp/README.md

 # angular_chatapp
-Real time MEAN stack chat application
+Real time MEAN stack(MongoDB, ExpressJs, AngularJs, NodeJs) chat application

 This chat application can be deployed locally and also deployed live.